Job Opening: Mitigation Specialist

 Your submitted application package will be reviewed to determine compliance with application requirements, level of position-relevant work experience, education and training.

-After your application package has been reviewed, you may be required to participate in a selection interview.
-Non-local candidates may be interviewed initially via Skype or other electronic means.
+After your application materials have been reviewed, you may be required to participate in a selection interview.
+Candidates who do not reside in Miami-Dade County may be interviewed initially via Zoom or other electronic means.

-Applicants requiring a reasonable accommodation, as defined by the Americans with Disabilities Act, must notify the agency hiring authority.
+Applicants requiring a reasonable accommodation, as defined by the Americans with Disabilities Act, must notify the agency hiring authority and/or the People First Service Center (1-877-562-7287).
 Notification to the hiring authority must be made in advance to allow sufficient time to provide the accommodation.

 Veterans are encouraged to apply.